dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 Introductory tutorial - CLI
 ============================

-This is the full introductory tutorial for the command line interface to ipyrad.
+This is the full introductory tutorial for the command line interface (CLI) to ipyrad.
 Here we will walk through an entire assembly process.
 The goal is to become familiarized with the general workflow, terminology, data files, and parameter settings in ipyrad.
 We will use a single-end RAD-seq data set as an example, but the core concepts apply to other data types as well